 If your trip is short (2 to 3 days), try to eat and sleep at the times you would at home.

 Medicines are not usually needed for jet lag.

-Symptoms often improve after a few days as your body clock adjusts to the new time zone.
+Jet lag often improves after a few days as your body clock adjusts to the new time zone.

 Sleeping tablets may be helpful if you're having problems sleeping (insomnia).
-They can be addictive so should only be used for a short time and if symptoms are severe.
+But they can be addictive so should only be used for a short time and if symptoms are severe.